2016 USRA B-Mod Rules

 THE RULES AND/OR REGULATIONS SET FORTH HEREIN ARE DESIGNED TO PROVIDE FOR THE ORDERLY CONDUCT OF RACING EVENTS AND TO ESTABLISH MINIMUM ACCEPTABLE REQUIREMENTS FOR SUCH EVENTS.
 THESE RULES SHALL GOVERN THE CONDITION OF SPEEDWAY EVENTS AND, BY PARTICIPATING IN THESE EVENTS, ALL RACEWAY COMPETITORS ARE DEEMED TO HAVE COMPLIED WITH THESE RULES.
 NO EXPRESS OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATION OF, OR COMPLIANCE WITH THESE RULES AND REGULATIONS.
 THEY ARE INTENDED AS A GUIDE FOR THE CONDUCT OF THE SPORT AND IN NO WAY ARE A GUARANTEE AGAINST INJURY OR DEATH TO PARTICIPANTS, SPECTATORS OR OTHERS.

-Significant and/or material changes from the 2013 USRA B-Mod rules are highlighted in red.
+Changes from the 2015 USRA B-Mod rules and/or new additions are underlined.
 Changes made for grammatical purposes or to improve clarity are not highlighted.

 References are made throughout these regulations requiring and/or recommending that particular products meet certain specifications.
 These products are manufactured to meet or exceed certain criteria and are labeled as such upon satisfying those criteria.
 Any change to these products voids that certification.
 Under no circumstances may any certified product be altered from the “as manufactured” condition or such certification is voided.